Learning French in Quebec: Everything You Should Know to Get Started

-You also love hockey and the idea of piping hot poutine (french fries, cheese curds and gravy) at the end of a long night on the town.
+You love the cold, hockey, piping hot poutine at the end of a long night on the town and the idea of learning French through immersion.

 Why You Should Learn French in Quebec